Q: Who is allowed to live at The House at Cornell Tech?

 Q: Can I tour the building or see a model apartment before applying or accepting my housing?

-A: The House at Cornell Tech is currently under construction!
-It will be complete and open for the 2017/2018 academic year.
-At this moment, we do not have model apartments available for viewing, however there is a virtual model apartment tour on the Residences page of this website.
-There are also a number of renderings and floorplans located on the Residences page that should provide a sense of the residential experience.
+A: We do not have model apartments available for viewing, however there is a virtual model apartment tour on the Residences page of this website.
+Students attending the admitted students event (“Kickoff”) in March may be able to participate in scheduled guided tours of model apartments.
+There are also a number of photos and floorplans located on the Residences page that should provide a sense of the residential experience.

 Q: When can I apply for housing?